Documentation menu

 Moreover, the SameSite policy tells the browser never to send the cookie to any third party.

-These restrictions mean that the cookie is used solely for improving tracking on your website and not across third-party sites.
+These restrictions ensure that the cookie is used solely for improving tracking on your website and not across third-party sites.
 Additionally, the tracking identifier is never shared outside of Wide Angle Analytics.

 Session Identifier

-The uniqueness of the page view can be determined based on the request and augmented with browser information.
+The uniqueness of a page view can be determined based on the request and can be augmented with browser information.
 We use one of three ways to create a session Identifier.

 Request-Based Identifier

 A default setting.
-To satisfy the strictest privacy regulations, this approach to tracking visitors uses only information sent via the default HTTP request, enriched with the visitor's device resolution.
-The service will capture the visitor IP Address and browser's User-Agent, and generate an obfuscated, non-reversible identifier of the session.
-This identifier is additionally anonymized using random, transient values and information of the current site.
+To satisfy the strictest privacy regulations, this approach to tracking visitors uses only the information sent via the default HTTP request.
+The service captures the visitor's IP Address and browser's User-Agent, and generates an obfuscated, non-reversible identifier of the session.
+This identifier is further anonymized using random, transient values and information about the current site.

 Client-Based Identifier

-The code running in the browser will generate the browser's unique identifier using its characteristics.
-This creates a good approximation of visitor uniqueness, but does not guarantee it.
+The code running in the browser generates the browser's unique identifier using its characteristics.
+This creates a good approximation of visitor uniqueness but does not guarantee it.

 Statistically speaking, in most cases, the fingerprint generation will be repeatable and consistent for the same device with each visit.

-It is worth noting that we do not store generated fingerprints verbatim.
-We believe this would result in Wide Angle Analytics creating a long-term record of Personal Identifiable Information.
+It's worth noting that we do not store generated fingerprints verbatim.
+We believe this would result in Wide Angle Analytics creating a long-term record of Personally Identifiable Information.
 Therefore, the fingerprint, when stored, undergoes non-reversible obfuscation.

-This fingerprint technic leverages access to intrinsic browser details.
+This fingerprinting technique leverages access to intrinsic browser details.
 Depending on the jurisdiction, this can constitute data requiring user consent.

 This option is disabled by default.